jonnonz1/nz-statute-book/acts/public/2006/te-arawa-lakes-settlement-act-2006.md

 ### 47 Interpretation
 In this subpart,—
   - **organisations** means the Rotorua District Council, the Bay of Plenty Regional Council, and the Trustees of the Te Arawa Lakes Trust
-  - **Rotorua lakes** means Lakes Okareka, Okaro, Okataina, Rerewhakaaitu, Rotoehu, Rotoiti, Rotokakahi, Rotoma, Rotomahana, Rotorua, Tarawera, and Tikitapu
+  - **Rotorua lakes** means Lakes Ōkareka, Ōkaro, Ōkataina, Rerewhakaaitu, Rotoehu, Rotoiti, Rotokakahi, Rotomā, Rotomahana, Rotorua, Tarawera, and Tikitapu
   - **Rotorua Lakes Strategy Group** and mean the group established in accordance with this subpart.

 **Establishment**